millerd8/beautiful-jekyll/technology.md

 <div>
   <p>
    Dynamic Light imaging technology is revolutionizing the way blood flow is visualized during surgery.
-The technology provides non-invasive, continuous, and quantitative blood flow monitoring to reduce the risk of surgical complications.
+The technology provides non-invasive real-time, continuous, and quantitative visualization of blood flow in tissue to reduce the risk of surgical complications.
   </p>
   <p>
   The videos below compare Dynamic Light’s technology (left video) with the technique Indocyanine green angiography (right video).
 The comparison videos were recorded simultaneously during a stroke and play at the same sped up time rate indicated above each video in minutes.